Reading Room - Open by appointment only

-To help protect the health and wellbeing of all visitors and staff and to minimise the spread of COVID-19 (coronavirus), the Reading Room will be open by appointment initially as follows:
+To help protect the health and wellbeing of all visitors and staff and to minimise the spread of COVID-19 (coronavirus), the Reading Room is open by appointment only.

 - An appointment is required for every visitor to the Reading Room including children

 - Appointments are subject to availability

 - Apply for a readers ticket if you do not already hold one.

 - Place a preorder in Collection Search for the original archives you plan to use.